apache/incubator-ponymail-foal/DOCKER.md

 $ cd ponymail-foal
 ```

-start Docker (e.g. open ~/Applications/Docker.app)
+Start Docker (e.g., open ~/Applications/Docker.app).
 Build the image:

 ```$ docker compose build```

-Resolve any issues (e.g. ensure Docker has access to the required directories), and rebuild
+Resolve any issues (e.g., ensure Docker has access to the required directories) and rebuild.

 Start ElasticSearch and the main server
 =======================================

-Open a new terminal session
+Open a new terminal session:

 ```
 $ cd ponymail-foal
 $ [MAIL_DATA=/path/to/mailboxes] docker compose up
 ```

-To stop the server, either use ^C, or issue the following in another terminal session:
+To stop the server, either use `^C`, or issue the following in another terminal session:

 ```$ docker stop pmfoal-pmfoal-1```

 Setup the ElasticSearch database
 ================================

-This only needs to be done once.
+The following step only needs to be done once.
-[The container must already be running.]
+The container must already be running.

-Open a new terminal session, start a shell in the container:
+Open a new terminal session start a shell in the container:

 ```
 $ docker exec -it pmfoal-pmfoal-1 bash
 # cd tools